kianby/pecosys/README.md

 know the context.
 So do not change email subject when replying.

 Pecosys servers polls email inbox every minute in order to process replies.
-If the administrator requested to discard the comment then the comment branch is deleted.
+If the administrator requests to discard the comment then the comment branch is deleted.
 Otherwise the comment branch is merged to the master branch and it is pushed to origin.